Bachelor of Science in Health Science

 Program Director:Dr. Eileen B. O’Keefe, MD, MPH

 No other undergraduate program at Sargent College opens the door to so many career possibilities.
 Our approach to health science is interdisciplinary.
 Our focus is on global public health.
 And our expertise lies in preparing students to excel in a wide range of health care environments—or to enter graduate study for careers in medicine, clinical practice, public health, research, or non-health fields like business and law.

 From classroom to clinical sites

-What can you expect from our curriculum?
+What can you expect from our BS in Health Science curriculum?
 A strong foundation in the health sciences.
 An understanding of population health.
 A close-up look at several global public health topics.
 And invaluable experience putting your knowledge to work in clinical and public health settings.